-Specializing in custom development and mobile solutions for the environmental industry, Dewey is an environmental scientist and programmer based in Halifax, Nova Scotia.
-Dewey’s academic research is in paleolimnology, or the use of lake sediments to track environmental change through time, which coupled with a passion for technology has led to new and innovative applications of technology to the environmental sector.
-Dewey has created successful mobile applications such as Canada Weather, Prairie Coordinates, and Canada Topo; innovative R packages rcanvec, rosm, prettymapr, exifr, and rclimateca; and a WordPress plugin among other technological endeavors.
-Working knowledge of environmental systems and a passion for the application of technology to environmental problems is a powerful combination for which Dewey is aptly suited.
+Dewey is an environmental researcher and programmer based in Halifax, Nova Scotia.
+Dewey’s academic research is in paleolimnology, or the use of lake sediments to track environmental change, and its applications to the water and wastewater industry.
+Dewey’s passion for technology has led him to develop mobile applications (Canada Weather, Prairie Coordinates, Canada Topo) and R packages (rcanvec, rosm, prettymapr, exifr, rclimateca), among other technological endeavors.
+Dewey enjoys developing technological solutions for environmental problems, and applying ideas from the environmental sector to his technological work.
 He is currently pursuing his Ph.D. in the Centre for Water Resources Studies at Dalhousie University.

 - Dunnington D., Spooner I.S. (in press).
-A (mostly) universal storage format for multi-parameter spatiotemporal data.
+Using a linked table-based structure to encode self-describing multi-parameter spatiotemporal data.
 FACETS.

 - Dunnington D., White H., Spooner I.S., Mallory M.L., White C., O’Driscoll N.J., McLellan N.R.
 (2017).
 A paleolimnological archive of metal sequestration and release in the Cumberland Basin Marshes, Atlantic Canada.
 FACETS. doi:10.1139/facets-2017-0004

 - Spooner I.S., Principato S., Hill N., White H., Dunnington D., Neily T., Stolze S. (2017).
 Late Holocene records of changing moisture regime from wetlands in southwestern Nova Scotia, Canada: implications for wetland conservation and restoration.
 Northeastern Naturalist 24(3): 331-348. doi:10.1656/045.024.0310